Medical and Healthcare Social Workers

 The largest percentage of healthcare social workers work in hospital settings.
 A growing number of healthcare social workers are working in outpatient healthcare settings or nursing/rehabilitation facilities.Covered in This Article:

-In hospital settings, social workes may handle discharge and also review new admissions for issues that need addressing.
+In hospital settings, medical social workers may handle discharge planning and also review new admissions for issues that need addressing.
 They may help patients locate various resources within their communities.
 In these settings, they may work any hour of the day or night.

 A hospital social worker may have a caseload of patients with widely varying needs.
 Some will need to weigh the risks and benefits of different healthcare options.
 Some will need help writing advanced directives or making end of life planning.

-Social workers in clinic settings coordinate care for patients who are expected to need a continuum of services.
+Social workers in outpatient clinic settings coordinate care for patients who are expected to need a continuum of services.
 When children have complex health needs, the medical and health social worker may work with the whole family to ensure that are understood and can be provided for by the family.

 In addition to handling the regular routines, a medical social worker needs to handle crises as they arrive.
 This may involve offering counseling or therapy.
 Social workers in medical settings sometimes treat or even diagnose psychological conditions.

-A master’s degree is generally required, although some positions go to baccalaureate social workers.
+A master’s degree is generally required, although some positions may allow baccalaureate social workers.
 A BSW will have a more limited range of duties, for example, discharge planning.
 Many times licensure by a state board of social work will be required for employment in medical settings.

 Prospective medical and health social workers should enter social work programs accredited by the Council on Social Work Education (CSWE).
 There are multiple specialties available.
 A concentration in clinical social work would be appropriate.
 Sometimes there is an opportunity to select health as a practice area.